About the Accommodation

 The Original Cottage

-Downstairs it has a large hallway, two twin bedrooms, a dining room, a kitchenette, a bathroom and a study (with a sofa bed).
+Downstairs it has a large hallway, two twin bedrooms, a dining room, a kitchenette, a marble-tiled shower room and a study (with a sofa bed).
 Upstairs, accessed through the study, has been transformed into a beautiful big living room with large roof windows looking out at the ocean below.

 Furnished in a modern minimalist style, many of the old features of the cottage have been retained: the old doors with their heavy copper doorknobs; the stone floor in the hallway; and the wonderful old oak floorboards in the upstairs living room.